DizkoDan/cyberjunx-chirpy-test/_posts/2011-02-06-thank-you-team-that-is-not-pit.md

 ---
 id: 1527
-title: 'thank you team that is not pit...'
+title: 'thank you team that is not pit'
 date: '2011-02-06T23:07:13-04:00'
 author: DizkoDan
 layout: post